-* Several pricing strategies above are expounded on within the book from Michael Morris, Market Oriented Pricing, Illinois, NTC Publishing Group, 1995 (older but still applicable and highly recommended).
+Several pricing strategies above are expounded on within the book from Michael Morris, Market Oriented Pricing, Illinois, NTC Publishing Group, 1995 (older but still applicable and highly recommended).

 Price Savings Buildup

 Whenever you list your pricing, you should always do a price savings buildup.
-This is where you show how your price is “justifiable” based on the competitive or alternative options.
+This is where you show how your price is “justifiable” based on the competition or alternative options.
 You are not finished with pricing until you have created the dialogues needed by sales to justify your pricing.
 Without duplicating content, you can read about these dialogues in the Chanimal online sales manual HERE (Highly recommend you review this section).